EWaterman/EWaterman.github.io/_posts/Ch11/0011-03-01-self-distribution.md

 Also of note is **postage prices vary quite a lot between shipping companies.** In Canada, your choices are Canada Post, UPS or FedEx (unless you want to ship with a fulfillment company) but in the US there are a whole lot more.

-My suggestion for how to determine which shipping company to go with is to **go to all the local companies with a fully packaged sample of my comic and ask for an estimate.** They’ll tell you exactly what type of postage you’ll have to get and how much it’ll cost you.
+When deciding on which company to use, I suggest you **go to all the local companies with a fully packaged sample of your comic and ask for an estimate.** They’ll tell you exactly what type of postage you’ll have to get and how much it’ll cost you.
 That way you don’t have to do any guesstimation about your shipping costs.

 I shipped More Than Men from Canada Post and USPS because they were the cheapest options at the time but make sure to investigate for yourself before choosing any one company.